jfjlaros/memoise/README.md

 - `timeout`: Retention time of cached results in seconds.
 - `ignore`: List of formal parameter positions and keywords to ignore.
-- `hash`: List of actual parameter positions and keywords to hash.
+- `fingerprint`: List of actual parameter positions and keywords to fingerprint.
 - `key`: Prefix of the key under which the cached result is stored.